EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

  Intel® Core™ 3

-Intel® Core™ 3  0.8GHz octa-core N350 processor.
-Turbo Boost up to 3.9GHz
+Intel® Core™ 3  3.9GHz 8-core N350 processor.

  Processor

- Your StarLite will come with a 0.8GHz octa-core Intel® Core™ 3 N350 processor.
-Turbo Boost up to 3.9GHz by default.
+ Your StarLite will come with a 3.9GHz 8-core Intel® Core™ 3 N350 processor. by default.

  The processor is on-board, so you will not be able to upgrade it at a later date.